Spinal muscular atrophy (SMA) is a genetic condition that makes the muscles weaker and causes problems with movement.

 If 2 parents who are carriers have a baby, there's a:

 - 1 in 4 (25%) chance their child will have SMA

-- 1 in 4 (25%) chance their child won't have SMA and won't be a carrier
+- 1 in 4 (25%) chance their child will not have SMA and will not be a carrier

-Speak to your doctor or GP if you or your partner has a family history of SMA and you're worried your children might get it.
+Speak to a doctor if you or your partner has a family history of SMA and you're worried your children might get it.

-If you or your child has spinal muscular atrophy, your clinical team will pass on information about you or your child to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).
+If you or your child has spinal muscular atrophy, your clinical team will pass on information about you or your child to the National Congenital Anomaly and Rare Disease Registration Service (NCARDRS).

 The NCARDRS helps scientists look for better ways to prevent and treat spinal muscular atrophy.
 You can opt out of the register at any time.